8 Questions To Ask Your Doctor or Chiropractor About Laser Therapy

 Deep laser tissue therapy may be right for you if you have certain conditions, such as:

 - Pain from muscle spasms

-Deep laser therapy is a treatment delivered by high-powered class IV lasers that emit red and near-infrared, which penetrate deep into the body to promote musculoskeletal healing.
+Deep laser therapy is a treatment delivered by high-powered class IV lasers that emit red and near-infrared, which penetrate deep into the body to promote healing.

 3. Does laser therapy help reduce inflammation?

 Inflammation is normally a beneficial response to an injury, in that acute inflammation triggers the release of substances that promote healing.
 Acute inflammation comes on quickly and disappears when the body begins to heal.
 Inflammation can become a problem when it becomes chronic, though, especially if the inflammation continues for a long time.
 Chronic inflammation is associated with body pain, muscle and joint pain, frequent infections, and other health issues.

 Laser therapy helps reduce both acute and chronic inflammation.
 The light wavelengths used in laser therapy stimulate mitochondria, which produce the adenosine triphosphate (ATP) that body cells use as fuel while they recover from injury.
 Laser therapy also improves circulation to help tissues in the affected area get the oxygen and nutrients they need for healing.